zedchamaa/zedchamaa/README.md

 ### What I currently Do

-- I’m currently working as a front-end developer at FLEETM8
+- I’m currently working as a front-end developer at FLEETM8 in Stockholm

 #### Top Technologies